 - The VAT rate is 5% on the supply of domestic electricity (VAT fraction is 1/21)

-So, if you drive 1000 miles a month in a fully electric car then you can claim £40 for a month’s business mileage; And £1.90 in VAT.
-You must also have a VAT-compliant electricity bill of at least £40.
+So, if you drive 1000 miles a month in a fully electric car then you can claim £100 for a month’s business mileage; and £4.76 in VAT.
+You must also have a VAT-compliant electricity bill of at least £100.

 The VAT amount you can claim is small.
 And you may have issues getting VAT-compliant domestic electricity bills from your provider.
-Because of this, it’s probably not worth the effort to claim the VAT on your business mileage made in electric vehicles.
+Because of this, it may not be worth the effort to claim the VAT on your business mileage made in electric vehicles.

 Making it easy to claim your electric vehicle mileage